anitaguo49/Airbnb-Classification/README.md

 -- Project Status: Completed

 # Project Intro/Objective
-Airbnb data was used to predict whether private room listings in NYC are considered luxury or economical
+Machine Learning Algorithms were used to predict whether Airbnb private room listings in NYC are considered luxury or economical

 # Methods Used
 * Machine Learning